 During the nine days of the festival, women perform various pujas and fast during the day.
-It is believed that performing prayers during this period is stronger than any time of the year.
-Every day after the puja and aarti, people offer “Sundal” made from one of the Navadhanyams (9 grains) for the goddess and distribute the offerings to kids and women in the neighbourhood.
+It is believed that prayers performed during this period is stronger than any time of the year.
+Every day after the puja and aarti, people offer “Sundal” made from one of the Navadhanyams (9 grains) for the goddess and distribute the offerings to kids and women in the neighborhood.

-Evenings are the most pleasant part of the day during the “Golu” festival.
+Evenings are the most pleasant part of the day during the Golu festival.
 Devotees dress up for the occasion and visit each other’s Golu decorations at home as well as in temples.
-They sing songs & bhajans and pray to the goddess.
-Visitors are offered with beetle leaves, banana, coconut, and Vermillion along with gifts during Navaratri.
+They sing songs and bhajans and pray to the goddess.
+Visitors are offered with beetle leaves, banana, coconut, and vermillion along with gifts during Navaratri.
 In order to make things creative, these days people decorate their houses with models of parks, zoo, cricket ground, hills, sometimes even flyovers and city structures.

 Doll Arrangements (Golu)

 Mylapore one of the prominent Hindu community localities in Chennai is known for its year-on-year Golu decoration competitions.
 People bring the best of their creativity with innovative ideas each year for these competitions.
 Some of the notable doll decorations that you can find in every household include the Dasavatara (10 incarnations of Lord Vishnu), Asta-Lakshmi (8 incarnations of Goddess Lakshmi),”Durga Lakshmi Saraswati”, Families of Lord Shiva, Vishnu, Rama, Raas Leela enchanted /Krishna Leela and more.